How To Save on Your Pet Insurance?

 • Whether the dog/cat is desexed

-Because the main factors are heavily dependent on the pet, Cove encourages Kiwis to check the cost of insuring any new pet before deciding to adopt.
+Because the cost of pet insurance depends on your choice of pet, it’s a good idea to check the cost of insuring any new pet before deciding to adopt.
 Cove says: “There can be a $100 price difference per month in insuring one dog relative to another.”

-Although there are a few tips and tricks to help cut costs once you’ve adopted a new pet (which we get to below), ideally you should organise your pet insurance before you take your new furry family member home.
-This way, you can choose a new pet that isn’t going to cost you a second mortgage in ongoing expenses.
+Although there are a few tips and tricks to help cut costs once you’ve adopted a new pet (which we get to below), ideally you should organise your pet insurance before you take your new furry family member home, so you know the possible costs involved.

 Breed